gjaldon/heroku-buildpack-phoenix-static/README.md

 # Remove node and node_modules directory to keep slug size down if it is not needed.
 remove_node=false

+# We can change path that npm dependencies are in relation to phoenix app.
+E.g. assets for phoenix 1.3 support.
+assets_path=.

+# We can change phoenix mix namespace tasks.
+E.g. phx for phoenix 1.3 support.
+phoenix_ex=phoenix
 ```

 ## Compile